simon-schaefer/mantrap/base.md

 - Changing Trajectron model to output GMM at every time-step or change "sampling" to choose most likely mode (removing randomness)

-- Grid propagation: ...
+- Grid propagation: pyramidal grid prediction i.e. start with high-resoluted GMM grid at t=1, then insert every grid point as next point in trajectron model (like as being sampled from GMM) to build up t=2 grid, repeat until t=N with decreasing resolution (uncertainty in time increases anyway)
+--> "smart" grid: only use grid points with P(x) > eps

 - Kalman Filter propagation of initial gaussian distribution (single-integrator model) --> very computational efficient
---> neglects any form of non-linear spatioetemporal evolvement
+--> neglects any form of non-linear spatiotemporal evolvement

-## Cost function
-- Gaussian over time (nested Gaussians) is not a standard distribution (model non-linear, non-markovian, ...)
+## Optimization Constraint Formulation (Gaussian over time (nested Gaussians) is not a standard distribution (model non-linear, non-markovian, ...), however for efficient optimisation an analytic description of the ppdf at every point in time would be preferable)
---> re-interpolate cost function (probability map) while enforcing smoothness constraints
+- re-interpolate ppdf while enforcing smoothness constraints for analytic constraint

+- Gaussian smoothing of tpdf grid for smoothing, as having polymodal GMM -> therefore analytic formulation (!local minima)

+- Polytopic level set: find analytic formulation for eps-probability level set in grid (in simplest case just linear inequality constraints e.g. x_5 < [4.0, 1.3])

+--> PROBLEM: Multiplication introduces non-convexity (bilinear) therefore using Gaussian directly is not feasible !!

 ## Simluation
 - Obstacle disturbance in position or velocity space (more realistic in velocity, trajectron in velocity, but planner requires position), so how to transform some distribution from velocity in position space for any (not analytically known, since nested GMMs) distribution efficiently (not just particles) ?